The Discuss-Then-Execute Workflow

 Plan Mode

-Activate with Shift+Tab twice (or type /plan).
-This puts Claude in read-only mode — it can explore your codebase, search files, and fetch web content, but it can't modify anything.
+You activate it with Shift+Tab twice (or by typing /plan).
+This puts Claude in read-only mode – it can explore your codebase, search files, and fetch web content, but it can't modify anything.
+Claude produces a structured implementation plan, and you review it, challenge assumptions, and suggest alternatives.
+Only once you're satisfied do you exit plan mode (Shift+Tab again) to let it execute.

-Plan Mode + : controls what Claude does (research vs execute).
+Plan mode + : controls what Claude does (research vs execute).
 Extended thinking (toggle with Tab) controls how deeply Claude reasons.
-They serve different purposes and can be combined — use both for complex architectural decisions.
+They serve different purposes and can be combined – use both for complex architectural decisions.

 The Permission Mode Cycle